3 Week 2: JOINs, More WHERE, Boolean Logic, ORDER BY

 ethnicity_source_concept_id integer NULL );

-We’ve encountered one constraint: database fields need to be typed.
+We’ve encountered one constraint: database fields (columns) need to be typed.
 For example, id keys are usually INTEGER.
 Names are often VARCHAR.

 • CHECK - check the data type and conditions.
 One example would be our data shouldn’t be before 1900.

-• DEFAULT - default values.
+• DEFAULT - default values are given if not provided.

 When we create tables in our database, we need to specify which column is a PRIMARY KEY: